Cosmic-Chatter/Exhibitera/exhibitera/apps/dmx_control/README.md

 To interface with a DMX universe, you need a hardware DMX controller.
 DMX Control supports two devices, [OpenDMX](https://www.enttec.com/product/lighting-communication-protocols/dmx512/open-dmx-usb/) and [uDMX](https://www.anyma.ch/research/udmx/).
 Development work has happened exclusively with OpenDMX, so that is the suggested device.

 ### Networking
 If you plan to edit the DMX configuration from the device connected to the DMX controller, the network does not matter.
-However, if you plan to do configuration from a remote device (accessed, for instance, from Control Server), a fast, low-latency connection is important.
+However, if you plan to do configuration from a remote device (accessed, for instance, from Hub), a fast, low-latency connection is important.
 To enable realtime lighting control, DMX Control sends many commands over the network during configuration.
 This works much more smoothly with a wired Ethernet connection.

 ### Operating system